TheWayLost/base-chat-model-diffing/README.md

-# base - chat model diffing
+# base - chat model diffing (the format difference)

+Hypothesis:
+1. Base model and chat model diffs on unique tokens like `|<im_start>|`, `system` , etc.
+2. Base model can generate responses in chat format by using the sae features to do steering, since I consider chat format is kind of in context learning.

 (https://github.com/TheWayLost/base-chat-model-diffing)